kensanata/gridmapper/README.md

 `d` draws a door on the left edge.
 If you press `d` again within two seconds, the door moves to the upper edge, then on to the right edge and finally to the bottom edge.
 To add more doors, just wait two seconds before hitting `d` again.
-Use `D` to remove the last door added.
+Use `W` to remove features on walls like doors.

-`s` will eventually draw a secret door.
-This has not been implemented, yet.
+`s` draws a secret door instead of a door.
+It works exactly the same in all other aspects.

 `t` draws a trap door.
 Hitting `t` again replaces the trap door with an empty dungeon floor tile.